ajwills72/about-ajwills72/publications.md

 [51]	Wills, A.J., Longmore, C.A., & Milton, F. (2013).
 Impulsivity and overall similarity classification.
 In M. Knauff, M. Pauen, N. Sebanz, & I. Wachsmuth (Eds.).
 Proceedings of the 35th Annual Conference of the Cognitive Science Society (pp. 3783-3788).
 Austin, TX: Cognitive Science Society. [pdf]
 [50]	Yeates, F., Jones, F.W., Wills, A.J., Aitken, M.R.F., & McLaren, I.P.L.
 (2013).
 Implicit learning: A demonstration and a revision to a novel SRT paradigm.
 In M. Knauff, M. Pauen, N. Sebanz, & I. Wachsmuth (Eds.).
 Proceedings of the 35th Annual Conference of the Cognitive Science Society (pp. 3829-3834).
 Austin, TX: Cognitive Science Society. [pdf]
 [49]	Roberts, H., Watkins, E.R., & Wills, A.J.
 (2013).
 Cueing an unresolved personal goal causes persistent ruminative self-focus: an experimental evaluation of control theories of rumination.
 Journal of Behavior Therapy and Experimental Psychiatry, 44, 449-455. [pdf]

-2012
-[48]	Wills, A.J., & Pothos, E.M.
+Wills, A.J., & Pothos, E.M.
 (2012).
-On the adequacy of current empirical evaluations of formal models of categorization.
-Psychological Bulletin, 138, 102-125. [pdf]
+[On the adequacy of Bayesian evaluations of categorization models: Reply to Vanpaemel & Lee (2012)](pu148.md). _Psychological Bulletin, 138_, 1253-1258.
+Published: 1 November 2012.

-[47]	Wills, A.J., & Pothos, E.M.
+Yeates, F., Jones, F.W., Wills, A.J., Aitken, M.R.F., & McLaren, I.P.L.
 (2012).
-On the adequacy of Bayesian evaluations of categorization models: Reply to Vanpaemel & Lee (2012).
-Psychological Bulletin, 138, 1253-1258. [pdf]
+[Implicit Learning: A Demonstration and a Novel SRT Paradigm](pu147.md).
+In N Miyake, D Peebles, & RP Cooper (Eds.). _Proceedings of the 34th Annual Conference of the Cognitive Science Society_ (pp. 1185-1190).
+Austin, TX: Cognitive Science Society.
+Published: August 2012.

-[46]	Yeates, F., Jones, F.W., Wills, A.J., Aitken, M.R.F., & McLaren, I.P.L.
+Yeates, F., Wills, A.J., Jones, F.W., & McLaren, I.P.L.
 (2012).
-Implicit Learning: A Demonstration and a Novel SRT Paradigm.
-In N Miyake, D Peebles, & RP Cooper (Eds.).
-Proceedings of the 34th Annual Conference of the Cognitive Science Society (pp. 1185-1190).
-Austin, TX: Cognitive Science Society. [pdf]
+[State-trace analysis of sequence learning by recurrent networks](pu146.md).
+In N Miyake, D Peebles, & RP Cooper (Eds.). _Proceedings of the 34th Annual Conference of the Cognitive Science Society_ (pp. 2581-2586).
+Austin, TX: Cognitive Science Society.
+Published: August 2012.

-[45]	Yeates, F., Wills, A.J., Jones, F.W., & McLaren, I.P.L.
+Wills, A.J., & Pothos, E.M.
 (2012).
-State-trace analysis of sequence learning by recurrent networks.
-In N Miyake, D Peebles, & RP Cooper (Eds.).
-Proceedings of the 34th Annual Conference of the Cognitive Science Society (pp. 2581-2586).
-Austin, TX: Cognitive Science Society. [pdf]
+[On the adequacy of current empirical evaluations of formal models of categorization](pu145.md).
+Psychological Bulletin, 138, 102-125.
+Published: 1 January 2012.

-[44]	Kovacs, T., & Wills, A.J.
+Kovacs, T., & Wills, A.J.
 (2012).
-Generalization versus discrimination in learning.
+[Generalization versus discrimination in learning](pu144.md).
 In N.M.
-Seele (Ed.).
-Encyclopedia of the Sciences of Learning (pp. ).
+Seele (Ed.). _Encyclopedia of the Sciences of Learning_ (pp. ).
 Springer.
+Published: 18 October 2011.

 Wills, A.J.
 (2011).
 [Learning from errors: Perspectives from basic research](pu143.md).
 In E. Wuttke, & J. Seifried (Eds.). _Learning from Errors at School and at Work_ (pp. 143-153).
 Verlag Barbara Budrich.
 Published: 11 November 2011.